-- A. Landlord and Tenant entered into that certain Lease dated as of May 28, 2015, as amended by Amendment No. 1 to Lease dated November 9, 2015 (collectively, the "Lease") for premises (as more particularly described in the Lease, the "Leased Premises") estimated to contain approximately 340,000 rentable square feet of floor area (+/- 8,000 rentable square feet), consisting of the entirety of the two (2) buildings located in the City of Santa Clara, County of Santa Clara, State of California and defined in such Lease as "Building F" and "Amenities Building H," all as more particularly described in the Lease; and - B. Landlord and Tenant now desire to amend the Lease on the terms and conditions set forth herein.
+- A. Landlord and Tenant entered into that certain Lease dated as of May 28, 2015 (the "Original Lease"), as amended by Amendment No. 1 to Lease dated November 9, 2015 ("Amendment No. 1"), and as further amended by that certain Amendment No. 2 to Lease dated September \\\, 2016 ("Amendment No. 2") (all of the foregoing documents being defined herein collectively as the "Lease") for premises (as more particularly described in the Lease, the "Leased Premises") previously estimated to contain approximately 340,000 rentable square feet of floor area (+/- 8,000 rentable square feet), consisting of the entirety of the two (2) buildings located in the City of Santa Clara, County of Santa Clara, State of California and defined in such Lease as "Building F" and "Amenities Building H," all as more particularly described in the Lease: - B. The Preliminary Notice of Re-Determination of RSF as defined in Paragraph 2.1(b) of the Original Lease has occurred and has been agreed upon by Landlord and Tenant, resulting in the Leased Premises containing 340,923 rentable square feet of floor area (the "Re-Measured RSF"); - C. As contemplated by the Lease, Landlord and Tenant now desire to amend the Lease (i) to reflect that the Leased Premises contains the Re-Measured RSF, and (ii) to make conforming changes, all on the terms and conditions set forth herein.